VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

   }
 ```

-we create a new gameobject called zeppelin and we add a render component with an id of the 3D model.
+We create a new gameobject called zeppelin and a [Render](../../src/Game/Shared/GameObject/Components/Render.js) component is added with an id of the 3D model.

-as always we need to import that 3D model.
-Here we are gonna to use this [one](../../examples/assets/models/Zeppelin_Labex_IMU.glb).
-Like the worldscript add these lines in your `local_game_config.json` file
+As always when we point to assets with an id, we need to import that asset (here a 3D model).
+We gonna to use this [one](../../examples/assets/models/Zeppelin_Labex_IMU.glb).
+Like the worldscript add these lines in your `local_game_config.json` file :

 ```json
 "assetsManager": {